EvilFreelancer/laravel-swagger-example/README.md

 This application based on Docker containers, here is the list:

-* mysql - Database server
+* mariadb - Database server
 * phpmyadmin - For management of MySQL
 * laravel - Login pages, API and VueJS